 Closet doors, even sliding ones, can take up a lot of space in a room because you need room for them to either swing or slide open, which means that you can’t use that wall or floor space.
 Since you’re trying to fit three babies in a space that you probably expected to have just one, you’ll need to adapt the area to have more room available.
 You can use this tutorial to remove closet doors, then paint over the area if needed and hang a curtain if you want some sort of cover for the closet.

 7) DIY Crib Drawer

-One of the major challenges of designing a triplet nursery is the amount of space you’ll need for three cribs.
+One of the major challenges of coming up with a triplet nursery idea is the amount of space you’ll need for three cribs.
 This can cut down a lot on your storage space, but storage is essential for the clothes, diapers, toys, and so many more things that you’ll want close at hand to make caring for your babies easier.
 You’ll want to do anything you can to make this easier, so you can try building a crib drawer like this into one or all of the cribs to give yourself extra storage space that’s close by.